-Set up practice charts so that the child can see their progress.
+1. Set up practice charts so that your child can see his/her progress.
 Time and frequency are two very common (and relatively easy) ways to measure and quantify practice efficacy.
-Completing a wall chart that documents the time spent playing the instrument, as well as the frequency of practice (which is hopefully a daily occurrence) imparts to your child that practice should happen regularly, and that it takes time to learn up new skills relevant to music learning.
+Completing a wall chart that documents the time spent playing as well as the frequency of practice imparts to your child that practice should happen regularly, and that it takes time to learn up new skills relevant to music learning.
 Wall charts allow kids to visually see their development and track their progress.

-Make sure that practice is goal orientated.
+2. Make sure that practice is goal orientated and do this by talking to your kid.
 Of course, time and frequency are not the only ways to measure practice efficacy.
-If you talk to any music teacher, they will say often that they believe in teaching their students to get into the habit of qualitative practice.
 The problem with saying ‘I want you to practice for ten minutes a day’ is it leads to the wrong kinds of behaviors.
 Kids end up setting the timer for ten minutes, playing something in their music books (or conversely not playing something and just improvising) and then leaving once their ten minutes is up.
 Rather than addressing fundamental flaws and errors in their playing, they reinforce their mistakes by playing their pieces start to finish, over and over again until their ten minutes has finished.
 Instead of asking your child how long they spent at their instrument, ask them what they practiced.
 Also talk about what they intend to practice before their practice session.
 Encourage them to write down what they intend to practice (which can be a simple to-do list that consists of isolated passages, sections, pieces or ideas), and talk to them about how they intend to practice the things on their list.
 After practice, ask them how it went, encourage them to talk and reflect on what was effective, what worked, what didn’t work.
 Doing these things develops their problem solving skills and ensures that practice is goal orientated rather than time orientated.

-Be involved, listen, host regular informal after dinner concerts where the child plays for the family, go to concerts, play musical games with your children.
-Practicing is a solitary experience.
-Sitting at your instrument and playing for so many minutes or hours a day can feel lonely at times.
-Some parents like to hold weekly informal after dinner concerts, a day or two before the lesson so that the child has a smaller deadline to work towards, and also so that they can enjoy and experience performing – it also allows the child to share their music with their family.
-Going to concerts can be a rich and inspiring experience for the child.
+5. Be involved, listen, host regular informal after dinner concerts where the child plays for the family.
+Practicing is a solitary activity.
+Sitting at an instrument and playing for so many minutes or hours in a day can feel lonely.
+Holding weekly informal after-dinner concerts makes this experience less-lonely.
+If the “concert” happens a day or two before the lesson this gives your kid a smaller deadline to work towards, and also gives him/her the opportunity to enjoy and experience performing in front of other people.